-- Aim to achieve an overall development density of approximately 28 dwellings per hectare (net) ensuring efficient land-use.
-Such a density will be appropriate to the local context, be reasonably calculated to ensure the promotion of "good design" at the rural edge and be appropriate to the Council's aspirations for housing numbers; - Proposed development façades should, in the majority of instances, address all retained perimeter hedgerows and inter-field boundaries thus ensuring that such retained green infrastructure becomes an inclusive part of the development strategy; - Dedicated children's play space can be accommodated within the development at a quantum yet to be determined.
-This could include a square central "community green" conveniently located for both this Site and allocated residential site; - A new woodland block could be included within the southern undevelopable part of the Site to help visually contain development and provide a defined edge to the revised Green belt boundary; - The central looped access road should link back into the residential allocation site abutting the Site to the north.
-The existing PRoW crossing the Site shall be retained.
-This strategy will help to promote high levels of permeability on-site with multiple opportunities for new pedestrian linkage to the local network available for exploration; - Potential for the existing Riding School to be relocated to a more appropriate location along the southern boundary, freeing land for a green square within the development; - The inclusion of a small number of bungalows could be considered subject to local housing need and market demand; - Buildings should be encouraged to "turn the corner" and have a dual aspect where streets meet; - On-street parking should be defined so as to not impair traffic movement.
+- Aim to achieve an overall development density of a minimum of 30 dwellings per hectare (net) ensuring efficient land-use.
+Such a density will be appropriate to the local context, be reasonably calculated to ensure the promotion of "good design" and be appropriate to the Council's aspirations for housing numbers upon "Housing Allocation Site Ref.
+HO4" (including the "Charity Trust Land" to the far north of the Site).
+The planned density of individual development blocks will vary across the Site, responding to the character of the immediate context; - Proposed development façades should, in the majority of instances, address all retained perimeter hedgerows and inter-field boundaries thus ensuring that such retained green infrastructure becomes an inclusive part of the development strategy; - Dedicated children's play space can be accommodated within the development at a quantum yet to be determined.
+This could include an area for "community green space" conveniently located to both the development proposals and the areas of Lillington indicated by the Council for future regeneration; - Development should respect the existing green shelter-belt found along the southern boundary which can be suitably enhanced with further new planting.
+In addition a green buffer should be provided between any proposed development facade and Red House Farm Riding School; - The central looped access road linking both points of access into the Site shall also facilitate future connections to "The Crest" land to the north and "Charity Trust Land" further north.
+All existing PRoW crossing the Site shall be retained.
+However short lengths may need to be re-routed through the development proposals.
+In addition Black Lane shall be retained but with a possible re-routing at its' eastern end.
+This strategy will help to promote high levels of permeability on-site with multiple opportunities for pedestrian linkage to the local network; - Building heights should be restricted to 2 storey, with scope for occasional dwellings having room-in-roof accommodation along the northern edge of the development.
+The inclusion of a small number of bungalows could be considered subject to local housing need and market demand; - Buildings should be encouraged to "turn the corner" and have a dual aspect where streets meet; - On-street parking should be defined so as to not impair traffic movement.